assbaimane/Fashe-Website/public/consigne.md

 - Use "React Router Dom" for navigation:
     X- an "active" class is added to the clicked page
     - the "heart" and "basket" icons are functional.
-    - When clicking on the basket icon, a dropdown appears with the selected items and a summary of each item + the total price (see image in appendix).
+    X- When clicking on the basket icon, a dropdown appears with the selected items and a summary of each item + the total price (see image in appendix).
     - The item number is updated on the basket icon
-    - Via the dropdown, possibility to have access to the basket page
-    - When clicking on the heart icon, you can access the "favorite" page
+    X- Via the dropdown, possibility to have access to the basket page X- When clicking on the heart icon, you can access the "favorite" page

 - Each product:
     X- has one/several tags (best seller, new, old, sale) and a category (women, men, kids, accessory)
     - if the product is "new" or "old", a span is added at the top left of the product with the tag in question (see image in appendix)
     - possibility of activating a "sold".
 The price (-20%) and the display change automatically.
-    - at the over, possibility of adding the product to my basket (add to cart = 1) + possibility of liking the product so that it is automatically added to the "favorite" page
+    X- at the hover, possibility of adding the product to my basket (add to cart = 1) + possibility of liking the product so that it is automatically added to the "favorite" page
     - when you click on the product, a "products-details" page with the product in question and its details is displayed (more details in the next part)

 - on the product-detail page is: